 Africa, here we come!

 I think that aside from a trip to Australia, we have seldom travelled as far as to South Africa.
 The day started with a 10 hour flight to Frankfurt, Germany.
 We had quite a long layover here.
 So we decided to book a day room at the Hilton Garden Inn at the airport.
-We had never done something like this before, but this was really a good idea.
+We had never done something like this before, as it turned out this was really a good idea.
 By the time we had arrived in Frankfurt sitting folded in narrow seats, it was a welcome pampering.
 We had the opportunity to sleep on a comfortable bed.
 After a nap we took a shower and freshened up in a very modern and comfortable setting.
 This way I don’t mind a long layover, and I may plan them deliberately in the future.

 After a nice rest in our room we went to “Paulaner” for a bite to eat.
 For us it was a form of comfort food: Wienerschnitzel!
 After dinner (…uh, jet lag perhaps it was lunch, breakfast?) we went back to Terminal 1.
 It was fun trying out my best German again going through security; I think people understood me most of the time 😉

 Being well rested sure helped for the next leg to Johannesburg in South Africa.
 Another 10 hours of which I maybe slept one hour.
 I did watch 4 episodes of Orphan Black and a movie.
 Disembarking in JoBurg went smoothly, we hardly spent any time at customs and immigration.
 I went to the ATM while Gepke called the Aero Lodge to come pick us up.
 We were picked up and drove a short distance to the hotel where we checked in.
 Today we just intend to relax and get our bearings.
 Tomorrow we’ll take a tour of JoBurg and Soweto and visit the Apartheids museum.
-We’ve been traveling since Monday, so I think we should take it easy for a few hours.
+Considering we’ve been traveling since Monday, I think we should take it easy for a few hours.

 Johannesburg and Soweto